hpware/anonqa/README.md

 1. A better UI experence to the user
 2. The user submition is faster to submit.

+### Selecting teams panel
+This is only a UI issue.
+It does not affect the use of the dashboard. (yes im writing this like pretty late sooo i have no time to polish :\

 ## PRIOTIZE!
 1. the manage panel!